ooker777/docs-1/docs/en/Obsidian/Per files settings.md

     - owner/repo/branch/autoclean or owner/repo or repo
 ```

-Default value is derivated from your settings :  (`settings.keys` refer to your settings)
+Default value is derivative from your settings :  (`settings.keys` refer to your settings)

 ```yaml
 links:
   mdlinks: settings.wikilinks